R-kill-9/Hacking-Notes/Web Application Security Testing/Attack Vectors/SQL Injection/SQL Injection Tools.md

 #### Example 1

 We can use *sqlmap* specifying the target url:
-- *Parameters*:
-	- `-u`: Specifies the target URL to be tested for SQL injection vulnerabilities.
-In this case, the target URL is http://192.168.1.102/administrator

 | Option                    | Description                                                                                                                       |
 |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------|
 | `-u`                       | Specifies the target URL to be tested for SQL injection vulnerabilities.
 Example: `http://192.168.1.102/administrator`.          |